 Christina Lambert QC told the court that Mr Walton recorded in his notes: "On reaching the West Stand, I saw police officers throw back persons in to the crowd who were apparently trying to get on to the pitch."

 Mr Walton, who had earlier escorted Nottingham Forest fans off trains arriving in Sheffield, told the hearing: "I saw a police officer on the fencing and it was my assumption that he was pushing people back or away.

-"I was thinking that was because they were trying to get on to the pitch for a pitch invasion."'Crying and pleading'
+"I was thinking that was because they were trying to get on to the pitch for a pitch invasion."

 After getting close to the pens, Mr Walton said he could hear people screaming.